AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 ## Maestro terminology

 Although Maestro is part of Workfront, it comes with proprietary concepts and terminology.
-Ensure you are familiar with the Maestro concepts before embarking in setting up Maestro for your organization.
+Ensure you are familiar with the Maestro concepts before embarking on setting up Maestro for your organization.

 The work frame for Maestro is fully customizable.
 You can create all object types, their attributes and any fields associated with them to suit the exact needs of your organization.

 The following are the main Maestro objects and concepts:

-* **Workspace**: A collection of record types and taxonomies that defines the workflow in a certain organization.
+* **Workspace**: A collection of record types and taxonomies that define the workflow in a certain organization.
 This is the work frame of an organizational unit.

     ![](assets/workspaces-page-with-templates-thumbnails.png)